 I’ve had a fair number of commenters ask why I didn’t review the NVIDIA SHIELD along with the other devices.
 Although it was on my radar, I couldn’t justify the additional cost.
 I wouldn’t have tried the Apple TV 4K either if it hadn’t gone on sale when it did.
 We already have a media server, a smart hub, and a rarely-used gaming console in the house, so the SHIELD didn’t seem like a good fit for us.
 But if anybody from NVIDIA is reading this and would like to send me a review unit…

 The Apple TV 4K remote continues to vex me.
 I always accidentally grab it and try to use it when it’s upside down.
 (Yes, the ring around the menu button is raised to help with orientation, but you have to sweep your thumb over the remote to find it, and I’m sure you can see the problem with that.)
 The touch pad works much too inconsistently between apps, and it’s too sensitive in some but not sensitive enough in others.
 I’ve taken to tapping the four sides of the touch pad to get a familiar directional pad, but you still have to press down on the touch pad to click, and that sometimes moves the cursor a bit and causes you to click on the wrong thing.
-YouTube TV is by far the worst offender in terms of usability with the remote and I’ve taken to AirPlay-ing (or Chromecast-ing) it instead.
+YouTube TV is by far the worst offender in terms of usability with the remote and I’ve taken to Chromecast-ing it instead most of the time.

 - An earlier version of this article stated that the Roku software is based on Android.
 It is based on Linux, not Android. (h/t u/sk9592, u/mhunterchump)